Mr-vero/AutoTranslate/README.md

 3. **Bug Fixes:** Address any reported bugs or issues to maintain a stable and reliable auto-translation experience.

+## New Features

+- **Faster Translation:** Enjoy faster translation capabilities, ensuring a smoother user experience.

+- **Instant Recovery:** Benefit from instant recovery mechanisms, minimizing downtime and enhancing reliability.

+- **Get Supported Languages:** Use the `getLanguages` function to retrieve a list of all supported languages for more efficient language selection in your applications.

+- **It understand your page:** so you don't need to add 'autotranslate' class anymore.

 ## Contribution

 Contributions to the project are welcome!
 If you'd like to contribute, follow the guidelines in the README.
 I appreciate your help in enhancing the functionality and usability of the auto-translation module.
 If you have ideas or improvements to contribute, please follow the contribution guidelines mentioned in the README file.

 **Note:** The speech function has been removed as per the user's request to streamline the translation process.
 If you have any questions or concerns, feel free to reach out through the repository's issue tracker.